twagar11/ansible-labs/4-playbooks-and-roles.md

 contains the inner loop and is included in the preceding playbook.
 As we\'re already changed the loop item variable name in the outer loop, we don\'t need to change it again here.
-Note that the structure of this file is very much like a tasks file in a role---it is not a complete playbook, but rather simply a list of tasks:
+Note that the structure of this file is very much like a tasks file in a role -- it is not a complete playbook, but rather simply a list of tasks:

 ```
----
+ --
 - name: Inner loop
   debug:
     msg: "second item={{ second_item }} first item={{ item }}"